Harajuku Architecture: 10 photos of great buildings

 Designed by Pritzker Prize-winning architect Fumihiko Maki

 The name derives from the exterior of the building and its interior design.
 They express the image of an ascending spiral.
-Walk inside and it’ll be right in front of you.
+Walk inside and it’ll be in front of you.

 Miumiu Omotesando